 The division in Podemos will come as a relief to the Socialists, who govern without a majority.

 Pedro Sánchez, the prime minister, is personally popular and his party is the single largest in the polls.
-But only because the four major parties — the conservatives, the Socialists, the liberal Citizens and Podemos — split 80 percent of the vote, with the remainder going to the far right and regionalist parties.
+But only because the four major parties — the conservatives, the Socialists, the liberal Citizens and Podemos — split 80 percent of the vote, with the remainder going to the far right and regional parties.

 After the Socialists lost power in Andalusia, traditionally their stronghold, in December, it put an end to speculation that Sánchez might call an early election this year.
 Now that Podemos is tearing itself apart, maybe he will reconsider.